What Are Schedules of Condition?

 Dilapsolutions’ expert chartered surveyor team is made up of professionals who can provide a full SoC service, including:

-Our sister chartered surveying consultancy Raeburn Consulting specialises in negotiating lease terms for commercial and leisure properties throughout the UK and ROI.
-This allows us to effectively manage your exposure to excessive repairing liabilities not only by conducting thorough surveys, including high-quality SoC reports, but also by utilising other tools to exclude certain elements altogether, ensuring that you are protected from unexpected costs.
+Our expert team at our sister chartered surveying consultancy Raeburn Consulting specializes in negotiating lease terms for commercial and leisure properties across the UK and ROI.
+This allows us to effectively manage your exposure to excessive repairing liabilities not only by conducting thorough surveys, including high-quality SoC reports, but also by utilizing other tools to exclude certain elements altogether, ensuring that you are protected from unexpected costs.

 Get In Touch